robertblackwell/py_wg/README.md

 ### ./tests/end\_to\_end_test.sh

-This script executes multiple instances of `./tests/writer_cmd.py` using  `pargs` with arguments provided from `tests/test_args`.
+This script executes multiple instances of `./tests/writer_cmd.py` using  `pyargs` with arguments provided from `tests/test_args`.
 The output is piped into, and inspected by `tests/reader_cmd.py` which parses that output and verifies that it is as expected.

 ### ./tests/writer\_to\_reader\_test.sh